 Thomas Isaac | Photo: Binoj P

-Kochi: Former Kerala Finance Minister and CPM Central Committee member Thomas Issac on Wednesday filed a writ petition in the Kerala High Court challenging the summons issued by the Enforcement Directorate (ED) for interrogation in connection with the financial transactions of the Kerala Infrastructure Investment Fund Board (KIIFB).
+Kochi: The Kerala High Court here on Friday has sought an explanation from the Enforcement Directorate (ED) over former finance minister Thomas Isaac’s writ petition challenging the agency’s summons for interrogation in connection with the financial transactions of the Kerala Infrastructure Investment Fund Board (KIIFB).

 The plea claimed that ED in its second notice unjustifiably directed Isaac to produce his personal financial accounts for the past 10 years and details of the company in which he served as director.
 It also wanted Isaac to give oral submission on the matter.